apache/dubbo-go-samples/tls/README.md

 ## TLS encrypted transmission

-The TLS encrypted transmission of Dubbo go is realized by Dubbo Getty https://github.com/apache/dubbo-getty .
+The TLS encrypted transmission of dubbo-go is realized by dubbo-getty(https://github.com/apache/dubbo-getty).
 Before using TLS, you need to be prepared as follows.

 + CA certificate file
 + Key files & certificate files of client and server